 I should note that we are not experts in travel insurance.
-But I’ve learned a lot since moving to Ecuador, and during my research these past few days.
+But I’ve learned a lot since moving to Ecuador and during my research.
 Always make sure to confirm all details yourself.

 When we moved to Ecuador we lost eligibility to buy travel insurance from Canada.